 PSYC 4200 Cross-Cultural Counseling (3 credits) A study of the impact that culture plays in psychotherapy.
 Areas of focus include working with clients from a variety of cultural/ethnic backgrounds, the therapeutic relationship based on culture, and an understanding of race and culture in a client's scope of functioning.
-Prerequisites: PSYC 2000 & PSYC 3760.
+Prerequisites: PSYC 2000 and PSYC 3760.

 PSYC 4600 Biological Bases of Behavior (3 credits) Genetic, neural, and endocrine bases of behavior.
 Neuroanatomy and chemical and electrical events in the nervous system.
-Sensory processes, motivation, emotion and arousal.
+Sensory processes, motivation, emotion, and arousal.
 Prerequisite: PSYC 1020.

 PSYC 4800 Practicum in Psychological Research (3 credits) Experience in doing research under the supervision of the academic division.
 Reading the relevant research literature, running subjects, analyzing data, and writing an APA-format report.
-Prerequisite: PSYC 3000.
+Prerequisite: PSYC 2000.

 PSYC 4810 Practicum in Community Psychology (3 credits) Experience in applying psychological principles in a human services agency.
-Supervision on-site; weekly team meetings at the university.
+Supervision onsite; weekly team meetings at the university.
 Written reports required.
-Prerequisite: PSYC 2330, PSYC 3300, PSYC 3450, and PSYC 3500.
+Prerequisites: PSYC 2330, PSYC 3300, PSYC 3450, and PSYC 3500.

-PSYC 4840 Advanced Practicum in Psychology (3-6 credits) Students will gain experience in a specialty area of psychology by working with teams of faculty members and graduate students.
+PSYC 4840 Advanced Practicum in Psychology (3 - 6 credits) Students will gain experience in a specialty area of psychology by working with teams of faculty members and graduate students.
 They will be able to observe and participate in both research and applied clinical work.
 To enroll in this practicum, students need junior or senior standing and written approval of the director of undergraduate social and behavioral sciences and approval of the director of any graduate program where the student may be placed.
-Prerequisite: PSYC 3000 and SPCH 1010 and Junior or Senior standing.
+Prerequisites: PSYC 3000 and SPCH 1010 and Junior or Senior standing.

-PSYC 4880 Senior Seminar In Psychology (3 credits) Students will have the opportunity to integrate information from a variety of specialties in psychology.
+PSYC 4880 Senior Seminar in Psychology (3 credits) Students will have the opportunity to integrate information from a variety of specialties in psychology.
 Each seminar will have a focal theme that will allow students to gain new perspectives, as well as apply knowledge from prior courses and experiences.
 Prerequisites: PSYC 3000 and SPCH 1010 and Junior or Senior standing.

 PSYC 4910 Advanced Special Topics: Neuropsychology (3 credits) Neuropsychology is a specialty in psychology that focuses on the relationship between brain functioning and human behavior.
 This course is designed to provide an overview of this interesting and burgeoning field.
 Students will be introduced to relevant principles of brain functioning, cortical organization, recovery of function, and neurological damage and disease.
-Prerequisite: PSYC 3000
+Prerequisite: PSYC 3000 for a given term.

-PSYC 4920 Advanced Special Topics (3 credits) Advanced topics in psychology that are not included in regular course offerings.
-Specific content and possible prerequisites are announced in the course schedule for a given term.
 Students may re-enroll for special topics covering different content.
 Prerequisites: PSYC 1020 and PSYC 3000.

+PSYC 4920 Advanced Special Topics (3 credits) Advanced topics in psychology that are not included in regular course offerings.
+Specific content and possible prerequisites are announced in the course schedule